Antje exhibits her jewellery in the UK and Europe, and has worked as a design consultant and industrial designer.

 She taught for four years at the University of Plymouth in 3D Design.
 Since 1999, Antje has been a senior lecturer at the University of Hertfordshire; in 2010 she became the Programme Leader for Contemporary Applied Art.
 Antje joined the Royal College of Art in 1996 as a visiting lecturer and became a tutor in Jewellery in 1998.
 Antje is responsible for the programme elective Designing for Industry‚ which offers students the opportunity to design and gain an insight into related creative industries.

-Antje Illner experiments with glass, which is somewhat unusual for jewellery and this she transforms into organic shapes based on forms found in nature.
+Antje experiments with glass, which is somewhat unusual for jewellery.
+She transforms it into organic shapes based on forms found in nature.
 The mainly functional chains and settings are restrained in their design and only give a hint of ornament.
 The predominant use of silver underlines her sensitivity for materials and the purity of forms she strives for.
 Her language as an artist jeweller is poetic and her jewellery intends to create a calming effect, either visually for the viewer or by touch for the wearer.
 Antje's jewellery is meant to have a playful element.